 Create Credit Memo

-As discussed in the introduction, you should be here learning about how to issue a credit memo if you don't care about correcting operational data, or if you really do need to give a credit for incorrect work or mischarged work.
+Before getting started, be sure you read the introduction on this page.
+If you don't care about correcting operational data, then you can proceed with learning about how to issue a credit memo.
 In this case you create credit time, cost, and milestones instead.
 Before we get to that, let's make sure you understand one thing that often confuses people who issue credit memos.
 When you create a credit memo for a time card or cost card we don't include hours information or disbursed amount information.
 So if you issue a credit for 5 hours and $500 from an original invoice, the credit memo only says $500.
 The hours information is lost.
 The reason is because of the entire operational vs. financial picture already explained previously.
 Please keep this limitation in mind when creating your credit memo.

 Create or Open Invoice

 The first step is to find an invoice that you can include credits on.
 You can either make a new, blank invoice, or include credits on an existing invoices.
 To create a blank invoice, choose Create Blank Invoices or Credit Memos from the multi-select dropdown on the Invoices tab.
 The button's name is a bit of a misnomer though.
 This button just creates a blank invoice.
 There really is no such thing as a Credits only invoice in Projector.
 You can include a credit on any invoice in the system.